rusticstuff/simdutf8/README.md

 [![crates.io](https://img.shields.io/crates/v/simdutf8.svg)](https://crates.io/crates/simdutf8)
 [![docs.rs](https://docs.rs/simdutf8/badge.svg)](https://docs.rs/simdutf8)

-# simdutf8 – High-speed UTF-8 validation for Rust
+# simdutf8 – High-speed UTF-8 validation

 Blazingly fast API-compatible UTF-8 validation for Rust using SIMD extensions, based on the implementation from [simdjson](https://github.com/simdjson/simdjson).
-Originally ported to Rust by the developers of [simd-json.rs](https://simd-json.rs).
+Originally ported to Rust by the developers of [simd-json.rs](https://simd-json.rs), but now heavily improved.

-## Disclaimer
+## Status
-This software should not (yet) be used in production, though it has been tested with sample data as well as fuzzing and there are no known bugs.
+This library has been heavily tested with sample data as well as fuzzing and there are no known bugs.

 ## Features
 * `basic` API for the fastest validation, optimized for valid UTF-8
 * `compat` API as a fully compatible replacement for `std::str::from_utf8()`
-* Up to 22 times faster than the std library on non-ASCII, up to three times faster on ASCII
+* Up to 22 times faster than the std library on non-ASCII, up to three times faster on ASCII on x86-64
+* Up to nine times faster than the std library on non-ASCII, up to three times faster on ASCII on Apple Silicon
 * As fast as or faster than the original simdjson implementation
-* Supports AVX 2 and SSE 4.2 implementations on x86 and x86-64.
+* Supports AVX 2 and SSE 4.2 implementations on x86 and x86-64
-* ARM64 (Aarch64) SIMD is supported with Rust nightly (use feature `aarch64_neon`).
-ARMv7 Neon support is planned.
+* ARM64 (Aarch64) SIMD is supported with Rust nightly (use feature `aarch64_neon`)
+* ARMv7 Neon support is planned.
-* Selects the fastest implementation at runtime based on CPU support
+* Selects the fastest implementation at runtime based on CPU support (on x86)
 * Written in pure Rust
 * No dependencies
 * No-std support